 “Sure,” Vurian said, “can’t grow up in Liorys without getting everything.
 Measles, mumps, chicken pox, all the baby things.”

 “All right, then you two can help me lift — Oh, no!”
 She put her hand on the woman’s forehead.
 “We’re too late.
 It’s the priestesses we should call.”
-And she started to sing something, perhaps the same that she’d sung for the man who had killed himself on my knife.
+And she started to sing something, perhaps the same that she’d sung for the man who had killed himself on his own knife.

 Vurian ran out, and I heard him arguing with someone in the street.
 Mialle!
 Then he came back again, “I’ve sent her back, she hasn’t had it, I hope she didn’t come too close.”
 And ran out again.